 CREATIVE and CREW

-Mary Dwyer (Director) This is Mary’s third collaboration with Chris and Amicus after directing Brontë’s Villette and Cyrano de Bergerac.
+Mary Dwyer (Director) This is Mary’s third production with Amicus, after directing Villette (2016) and Cyrano de Bergerac (2014).
 After studying drama at the University of Toronto and an apprenticeship in Germany, Mary founded Gabriel’s Theatre Company and produced and directed its debut production The Marriage, as well as productions at SummerWorks of The Singular Life of Albert Nobbs and Greenland.
-Mary has directed several Fringe shows, including Lear’s Daughters, as well as directing for the Alumnae Theatre and the Toronto Irish Players.
+Mary has directed several Fringe shows, including Lear’s Daughters, as well as directing for the Alumnae Theatre and the Irish Players.

 David Liotta (Stage Manager) is a Toronto born-and-raised stage manager, designer, and “get-things-done”-er.
 This is his third show with Amicus and Mary, after stage-managing Charlotte Brontë’s Villette and then the more stab-happy Cyrano de Bergerac.
 Favourite stage management credits include The Killing Game (Art & Lies Productions), The Mousetrap (Lower Ossington Theatre), and The Princess of Porn: The Musical (Me and Snow White Productions).
 When he’s not doing theatre, David’s day job is in the travel industry, making even more people’s dreams come true.